-AEMO has prepared this document as part of its Forecasting Approach to provide information about methodologies used to forecast annual consumption and maximum and minimum demand in the National Electricity Market (NEM) for use in planning publications such as the Electricity Statement of Opportunities (ESOO), and the Integrated System Plan (ISP) under the National Electricity Rules (Rules) and the Forecasting Best Practice Guidelines.
-The Rules and the National Electricity Law (Law) prevail over this document to the extent of any inconsistency.
+AEMO has prepared this document as part of its Forecasting Approach, as guided by the AER's Forecasting Best Practice Guidelines (FBPG).
+While the FBPG relates to the National Electricity Market (NEM), this methodology concerns the forecast annual consumption and maximum and minimum demand in both WA's Wholesale Energy Market (WEM) and the NEM.
+This document is used for planning publications such as the Electricity Statement of Opportunities (ESOO) in both markets, and the Integrated System Plan (ISP) in the NEM.
+The National Electricity Rules (Rules) and the National Electricity Law (Law) prevail over this document to the extent of any inconsistency.